Sunday, December 31, 2023

 Take a values and/or strengths assessment

 There are many values and strengths assessments available online that can help you identify your core values.
 These assessments usually involve answering a series of questions that measure your preferences and priorities.
 The results can help you identify your top values and how they influence your behavior.
-Two popular values assessments are the VIA Inventory of Strengths or the StandOut strengths assessment by Marcus Buckingham.
-(Both are free assessments.)
+One popular (FREE!) values assessment is the VIA Inventory of Strengths

 Seek feedback from others